IngoHaumann-TomTom/tomtom-digital-cockpit-sdk-examples/docs/portal/src/documentation/development/theming-and-customization.md

 The `core_theme` is a _TomTomAndroidTools_ module which defines common theme attributes that can be used in various projects.
-The [`platform_theming_api_common_attributes`](TTIVI_INDIGO_API) module, which extends `core_theme`, also defines extra theme attributes for IndiGO.
+The [`platform_theming_api_common_attributes`](TTIVI_INDIGO_API) module, which extends `core_theme`, also defines extra theme attributes for TomTom IndiGO.
 You can customize the visual appearance of your product by providing the desired values of these attributes.

 ![Theming high-level diagram](images/theming-high-level-diagram.svg)